Deane House (Little Rock, Arkansas)

-The Deane House is a historic house at 1701 Arch Street in Little Rock, Arkansas.
+The Deane House is a historic house at 1701 Arch Street in Little Rock, Arkansas, United States.
 It is a 1 1/2-story wood-frame structure, basically rectangular in plan, with gables and projecting sections typical of the Queen Anne style.
 A single-story turret with conical roof stands at one corner, with a porch wrapping around it.
 The porch is supported by heavy Colonial Revival Tuscan columns, and has a turned balustrade.
 The house was probably built about 1888, and is one of the earliest documented examples of this transitional Queen Anne-Colonial Revival style in the city.
 It was built for Gardiner Andrus Armstrong Deane, a Confederate veteran of the American Civil War, and a leading figure in the development of railroads in the state.

 The house was listed on the National Register of Historic Places in 1975.